robipozzi/robipozzi-kafkastream-temperatures/README.md

 KStream<String, String> sensorData = builder.stream(temperatureKafkaTopic);
 ```

-The above code creates a *KStream* instance called *sensorData*, bound to a specific Kafka topic: the data published to that topic are interpreted as a record stream and several transformations can then be applied to it.
+The above code creates a *KStream* instance called *sensorData*, bound to a specific Kafka topic: the data published to that topic are interpreted as a record stream and several transformations can then be applied to it, using Kafka Streams DSL constructs.

 The data published to Kafka topic are in JSON format (see the code for a Kafka producer simulating a temperature and humidity sensor at
 **[robipozzi-kafka-producer-java](https://github.com/robipozzi/robipozzi-kafka-producer-java)** GitHub repo and look specifically how